Fossil Free Careers (logo)

 Is this actually something that could happen at my university?

-Yes, this is possible at every UK university!
-In fact, over 20% of UK universities already have a similar exclusion in place for other industries, like the tobacco industry, the adult/sex industry, or the gambling industry.
-If so many universities can put in place a policy for those industries, then we can make them do it for the fossil fuel industry too.
-Find out whether your university already has an exclusion with our Fossil Free Scorecards.
+Around 25% of UK universities additionally exclude other industries from their careers and recruitment services, such as the tobacco industry, the arms industry, or the gambling industry.
+If so many universities can put in place a policy that excludes one or more industries on ethical grounds, then we can make them do it for the fossil fuel industry too.

 What impact will this have on students’ career choices?

-What will you replace these jobs with?
+What will you replace fossil fuel jobs with?

 Will this actually make any difference?